-B (79.50-89.49)

-- F (less than 69.50) - 2.
+- B (79.50-89.49) - C (69.50-79.49) - F (less than 69.50) - 2.
 The grade of "F" indicates failure in a course. - 3.
 The grade of "I" or "NG" is recorded for a student whose work is satisfactory but for reasons beyond the student's control, is incomplete at the time grades for the course are reported. - 4.
 Scores of individual assessments will not be rounded.
-Final grade calculations will be rounded if greater than 0.50.

-A graduate student who wishes to appeal a grade should refer to the MSU Grade Appeals Policy, Academic Operating Procedure (AOP) 13.14 Grade Appeal & Academic Review Board | Policies (msstate.edu) and appeal to the Academic Review Board.
+Final grade calculations will be rounded if greater than 0.50. - 5.
+A graduate student who wishes to appeal a grade should refer to the MSU Grade Appeals Policy, Academic Operating Procedure (AOP) 13.14 Grade Appeal & Academic Review Board | Policies (msstate.edu) and appeal to the Academic Review Board. - a.
+As part of the University's grade appeal policy, faculty members are required to keep records on grades, examinations, projects, term papers, and other pertinent material not returned to the students on file for a minimum of six months.